The CodePush Update That Silently Bricked 40,000 React Native Users for 72 Hours

 App version: 3.8.1 (binary) + CodePush bundle cd7a3f2

 By the time I actually read that error at 12:10 AM, Sentry showed 8,000 affected sessions.
 CodePush had been silently pushing the bundle to every app that launched in the background for the past two hours.
-The update sync was fast — under 3 seconds per device.
-We had achieved perfect delivery at scale.
-Of the wrong code.
+Update sync was fast, under 3 seconds per device.
+We had achieved perfect delivery at scale, of the wrong code.

-We had built our entire mobile release philosophy on three beliefs that were each technically true but collectively catastrophic:
+Our entire mobile release philosophy rested on a few beliefs that were each technically true and collectively catastrophic.

-• "CodePush updates are safe because they're just JavaScript."
-True — JavaScript bundles can't change native modules.
-But they absolutely can call native module APIs that don't exist in the binary installed on the user's device.
+"CodePush updates are safe because they're just JavaScript."
+True, in the sense that JS bundles can't change native modules.
+They can absolutely call native module APIs that don't exist in the binary installed on the user's device.

-• "We can roll back in seconds."
-True — CodePush has a rollback command.
-But rollback deploys a new bundle.
-That bundle still needs to be downloaded, applied, and the app restarted.
+"We can roll back in seconds."
+CodePush does have a rollback command.
+Rollback deploys a new bundle, which still needs to be downloaded, applied, and the app restarted.
 For a user whose device crashes on launch, the app never runs long enough to check for updates.
 No check, no rollback.

-• "Our tests cover the critical paths."
-True — they covered our business logic.
+"Our tests cover the critical paths."
+They covered business logic.
 Not one test booted an actual React Native runtime and verified that native module bindings resolved correctly.

-The missing assumption was simpler than all of these: CodePush replaces JavaScript.
-It does not replace native modules.
-If the new JS bundle calls a native API that the installed binary doesn't expose, you have a crash on every launch — and no in-app mechanism to recover automatically.
+The missing assumption was simpler: CodePush replaces JavaScript, not native modules.
+If the new JS bundle calls a native API the installed binary doesn't expose, you have a crash on every launch with no in-app mechanism to recover automatically.

 react-native-camera v4.0 shipped a breaking change: it reorganized its native module exports.
-The v3 binary registered a module named RNCameraModule with a method getConstants().
-Version 4 renamed this module internally and restructured the constants API.
+The v3 binary registered a module named RNCameraModule with a getConstants() method. v4 renamed this module internally and restructured the constants API.

 Our CodePush bundle was built against the v4 npm package.
-Our App Store binary was built against v3 native code — the version from 6 weeks ago, when we last submitted a native release.
+Our App Store binary was built against v3 native code, the version from 6 weeks ago, when we last submitted a native release.
 The JavaScript bridge tried to call RNCameraModule.getConstants().
 The v3 native binary had no such export path.
 Result: null.
-Crash on mount of any screen importing the camera module — which, because we lazy-load poorly, was our app's App.tsx root component.
+Crash on mount of any screen importing the camera module, which (because we lazy-load poorly) was the app's App.tsx root component.
 Every launch, every user, immediate white screen.

 THE MISMATCH: Binary vs Bundle Native Module API